1On that day Jesus went out of the house and was sitting by the lake.

 19When anyone hears the message about the kingdom and does not understand it, the Wicked One comes and snatches away that which has been sown in his heart.
 This is the one who was sown along the path.

-20And the seed that was sown on the rocky places, this is the one who hears the word, and immediately with joy receives it,
+20And the seed that was sown on the rocky places, this is the one who hears the word and immediately receives it with joy,

 21yet he does not have any root in himself, but is short-lived.
 When hardships or persecution arises because of the word, immediately he falls away.

-22Now the one that was sown among the thorns, this is the one who hears the word, but the worry of this age and the deceitfulness of wealth chokes the word, and it becomes unfruitful.
+22And the seed that was sown among the thorns, this is the one who hears the word, but the worries of this age and the deceitfulness of wealth choke the word, and it becomes unfruitful.

-23And the one who was sown on the good ground, this is the one who hears the word and understands it, who indeed bears fruit, and yields, some a hundredfold, some sixty, some thirty.”
+23And the seed that was sown on the good ground, this is the one who hears the word and understands it, who surely bears fruit; and some yield a hundredfold, some sixtyfold, some thirtyfold.”

 24He set another parable before them, saying, “The Kingdom of Heaven is like a man who sowed good seed in his field,

 25but while the men were sleeping, his enemy came and also sowed darnelb among the wheat, and went away.

 26But when the blade sprang up and brought forth fruit, then the darnel appeared also.

 27And the servants of the head of the house came and said to him, ‘Lord, did you not sow good seed in your field?
 Then where did the darnel come from?’

 28And he said to them, ‘An enemy has done this.’
 And the servants say to him, ‘Then do you want us to go and gather them up?’